The YMA has an experimental Waqf Project in its farm in Garissa.

 2. Firewood – wild trees can be harvested for firewood, which is a necessity among the poor as affordable fuel for cooking and heating.
 This is not an income generating project, but is freely distributed amongst the poor and also needy institutions.

 3. Vegetables – this is a ‘work in progress’ as we are still in the process of seeing which vegetables produce the best yields and are the most marketable.
-Our last crops were tomatoes, but they weren’t as productive as we hoped.
+Our last crops were tomatoes, but they weren’t as productive as we had hoped.

 Once our research stage is completed, we will look into the development of the farm on a larger scale to try to create jobs, reduce food costs at the orphanage, reduce food costs for food aid and generate income.